 Other Insurances: Supplemental insurances include Group Term Basic Life ($25,000 Policy is Free), Optional Life, Vision, Legal, Short or Long-Term Disability, Dental, Cancer Insurance, Long Term Care, Hospital Insurance and Accident Insurance.
 Premiums vary depending on selected coverage.

 Medical and Dependent Day Care Reimbursement Plans- Pre-tax: Lets you pay for eligible medical and/or eligible dependent day-care expenses on a pre-tax basis.
 The annual election amount you choose to set aside is automatically deducted from your gross salary and is deducted for the remaining pay periods for the calendar year.
-The annual maximum contribution is $2,550 for medical reimbursement.
+The annual maximum contribution is $2,750 for medical reimbursement.
 The annual maximum contribution is $5,000 for Dependent Day Care if you are single, or married and filing jointly on your income tax, or $2,550 if you are married filing separately on your income tax.
 The federal government has placed restrictions on reimbursement accounts.
-One restriction, referred to as "Use It or Lose It," requires that any money remaining in your account(s) after you have submitted all your claims for the Plan Year will be forfeited.
+One restriction, referred to as "Use It or Lose It," requires that the amount in excess of the maximum carryover limit, $550, after you have submitted all your claims for the Plan Year will be forfeited.
 Employees must enroll within 60 days of your employment, during open enrollment period or within 31 days of a change in family/employment status.

 Employee Educational Scholarship Program: FAU offers eligible employees tuition assistance for up to 6 credit hours per semester after 6 months full time employment.